fuzziqersoftware/newserv/README.md

 ## Memory patches, client functions, and DOL files

-*Everything in this section requires resource_dasm to be installed, so newserv can use the assemblers and disassemblers from its libresource_file library.
-If resource_dasm is not installed, newserv will still build and run, but these features will not be available.*

 You can put assembly files in the system/client-functions directory with filenames like PatchName.VERS.patch.s and they will appear in the Patches menu for clients that support client functions.
 Client functions are written in SH-4, PowerPC, or x86 assembly and are compiled when newserv is started.
 The assembly system's features are documented in the comments in system/client-functions/System/WriteMemoryGC.ppc.s.

 The VERS token in client function filenames refers to the specific version of the game that the client function applies to.
 Some versions do not support receiving client functions at all. *Note: newserv uses the shorter GameCube versioning convention, where discs labeled DOL-XXXX-0-0Y are version 1.Y.
 The PSO community seems to use the convention 1.0Y in some places instead, but these are the same version.
 For example, the version that newserv calls v1.4 is the same as v1.04, and is labeled DOL-GPOJ-0-04 on the underside of the disc.*